 RECKLESS DAMAGE OR DESTRUCTION ATTORNEY FAQs

 Have you been charged with Reckless Damage or Destruction?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 The key difference between Criminal Mischief and Reckless Damage or Destruction is the level of awareness (the legal term is scienter).
 Whereas Criminal Mischief requires that you intentionally or knowingly damaged property, Reckless Damage or Destruction requires only that you were reckless.
 Recklessness implies that you should have been aware of the risks of the action that caused damage, but that you did not necessarily intend them to cause damage or that you did not actually know they would cause damage.
 However, it is more than mere negligence.
 Basically, for something to have been reckless, it should have been blatantly obvious that it was going to cause damage.